a-und-b/ComfyUI_IC-Light-v2_fal/README.md

 ```

 4. Configure your API key:
-   - Copy `config.ini.template` to `config.ini`
+   - Copy `config.ini.template` to `config.ini` in the root directory of this custom node (`ComfyUI/custom_nodes/ComfyUI_IC-Light-v2_fal`).
-   - Add your fal.ai API key to the `config.ini` file
+   - Add your [fal.ai API key](https://fal.ai/dashboard/keys) to the `config.ini` file

 5. Restart ComfyUI if it's already running

 ## Usage

-After installation, you'll find the "IClightV2 (fal.ai)" node in the ComfyUI interface under the "image effects/lighting" category.
-Connect an input image to relight or change its background based on your prompt.
+After installation, you'll find the "IC-Light V2 (fal.ai)" node in the ComfyUI interface.
+Connect an input image and an optional mask to change the subject's background and lighting based on your prompt.

 ### Parameters